hphelion/documentation/mc.compute.network.manage-ports.md

 ## Rename a port ## {#Rename}

 When you create a subnet, a port is automatically created and assigned an ID.
-On the HP Cloud Management Console **Network Overview** page, the ID appears as the name for the port.
+On the HP Helion Cloud Management Console **Network Overview** page, the ID appears as the name for the port.
 You can assign a more meaningful name for the port, if needed.

 To rename a port:

-1. Log in to the [HP Cloud Management Console](https://horizon.hpcloud.com/).
+1. Log in to the [HP Helion Cloud Management Console](https://horizon.hpcloud.com/).

 2. Select the appropriate project and region under the **Project/Region Scope** section.